Runaway Traveller

 What it's like on board the overnight ferry from Brindisi to Vlore

-Our 2 berth outside cabin with a washbasin was way bigger than I expected.
+Our two bunk cabin was way bigger than I expected.
 Emphasis on the “than I expected.”
-Don’t get me wrong, it’s definitely not big by any means.
-But it had a bunk bed and enough space for our two big suitcases and two backpacks.
+Don’t get me wrong, it’s definitely not spacious by any means.
+But it had a bunk bed and enough room for our two big suitcases and two backpacks.
 There was a little reading light as well.

 We had shared bathrooms just around the corner, including showers!
 Seemed a little unnecessary for an 8-hour journey but nice to know they’re there.
 If you can’t manage to sleep, at least you can get to the other side feeling refreshed.

-I can usually sleep through anything, but I found it impossible to sleep until after we left Brindisi, around 2am.
+I can usually sleep through anything, but I found it impossible to sleep until after we left Brindisi, around 2 am.
 I’d dozed off but then the engines started going to maneuver us out of the port and it was loud.
 Once you’re out at sea though, you should be golden!
-Neither of us felt seasick or anything.
+Neither of us felt seasick or anything, but we had good weather.

 One bunk bed and a sink in a room with no windows